-The CDMB was established through the support of the Utah Centers of Excellence Program (COEP) in July, 1993.
-Research in the Center focuses on:
+The Center for Developmental and Molecular Biology (CDMB) was established through the support of the Utah Centers of Excellence Program (COEP) in July of 1993.
+Research in the CDMB focuses on:

 - Primary cell culture medium development.
 Researchers at HyClone Laboratories, Inc. working in conjunction with scientists in the ADVS and other departments at USU have developed a lymphocyte culture fluid (LCF) that out-performs all other culture media in the culture of lymphocytes (LCF) and embryos (ECF).
 Work is also focusing on hemopoietic and embryonic stem cell establishment and maintenance medium development.

 - Lytic peptide expression and vector design.
-Researchers in the Center have evaluated, developed, synthesized and characterized several synthetic chemotherapeutic peptides referred to as lytic peptides.
-These peptides have been shown to be effective against a number of diseases that currently are either very difficult or impossible to treat with conventional therapy.
+Researchers in the CDMB have evaluated, developed, synthesized, and characterized several synthetic chemotherapeutic peptides referred to as lytic peptides.
+These peptides have been shown to be effective against a number of diseases that are currently either very difficult or impossible to treat with conventional therapy.

 - Bioproduction and therapeutic proteins in mammary secretions of transgenic animals.

 - Higher efficiency of transgenic animal production (mouse, rabbit, goat, and cattle).
 This work also involved production of agriculturally important transgenic animals by use of embryonic stem cells.

 Co-Principal Investigators from the ADVS Department: Thomas D. Bunch and John D. Morrey.

 4700 Old Main Hill